fhwn-ac-at/TrailingZeros/README.md

 # TrailingZeros
-Count the trailing zeros in the decimal representation of a BigInteger
+Count the trailing zeros in the binary representation of a BigInteger